 6. You’ll never get bored.

-Ships may calmly sail the waters with nary a ripple, but the rest of the river cruise experience is action-packed.
-Every evening you will find a cruise newsletter on your bed, listing tomorrow’s schedule.
-This will give you plenty of time to plan the next day’s activities, lectures, shore excursions, meals, and any planned on-board games and activities.
+Ships may calmly sail the waters with nary a ripple, but the rest of the experience is action-packed.
+You will receive a cruise newsletter at turn-down listing the schedule for the next day’s activities, lectures, shore excursions, meals, and any planned on-board games and activities.

 If you need some alone time to relax in your stateroom, look no further than your flat-screen TV.
 It offers a variety of movies, documentaries, news channels (in English), and itinerary-specific programs.